obsessedgojo/cathy/README.md

-gojo is my husband trust ᰔ
+gojo is my husband trust . .